Worship is expressed with various words in Scripture

 These emphasize loyalty and obedience.

-📖 Example: “You shall worship the Lord your God, and Him only shall you serve” (Matthew 4:10)
+📖 Example: “You shall worship the Lord your God, and Him only shall you serve” ( Mat 4:10)

 👉 Core idea: Worship as service and devotion